 The security of your personal information is very important to us.
-Mutual of Omaha Bank continually strives to provide reasonable measures to maintain the security and confidentiality of your information.
+Mutual of Omaha Bank has taken a number of precautions to ensure that your information remains confidential and secure.
 A few of these methods include:

-It's important to review your account statement regularly.
-If you encounter suspicious account activity or notice unusual system behavior when conducting Online Banking then immediately contact Customer Service at (toll free) 866.351.5646.
+While we take precautions to keep your personal information secure, we consider you our partner in safeguarding your accounts.
+It's important that you review your account statement regularly.
+If you encounter suspicious account activity or notice unusual system behavior when conducting Online Banking, then immediately contact Customer Service at (toll free) 866.351.5646.

 There are some additional steps you can take in protecting your accounts:

 - Never give out personal identifying information via email or text.
 If you receive texts or email requesting personal information—such as your account numbers, passwords, Social Security number or birth date—do not provide this data or click on any links provided in the texts or emails without confirming that the requests are legitimate.
 Be mindful over the phone as well.
 If you ever feel uncertain about the party contacting you, call their customer service center number from their website or your print records to verify and get routed to the correct contact.
 You can verify the authenticity of requests that appear to be from Mutual of Omaha Bank by calling us at 866-351-5646, or visiting a bank location near you.

 - Enroll in eStatements link to and/or log into your account to sign up for Online Bill Pay to avoid a paper trail of confidential information and potential mail fraud.